buntine/SwervinMervin/README.md

   * Get Mel to create art for: Bonuses, Tunnel roof, Other players, Other levels
   * Random boxes that penalise time-left when hit
   * Random boxes that give player temporary speed boost
-  * Package better for distribution (ship with Pygame?)
   * General refactor and Pythonify of sloppy code